🇫🇷

 Self-Catering

-Excellent — Carrefour Bio, Monoprix, and Biocoop carry dedicated plant-based ranges in most cities and towns
+Carrefour Bio, Monoprix, and Biocoop carry strong plant-based ranges in most cities and towns.
+Selection varies by branch and district.

 Vegan Scene